SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ![Instance variable offset asked to the class.](figures/offsetFromClass.pdf width=60&label=fig:offset2)

 #### A first simple method.
+Now you will implement a primitive that when sent to an objClass returns the offset of the instance variable represented by the symbol.
+It returns 0 if the variable is not defined.

-The following test illustrates the behavior of the message `offsetFromClassOfInstanceVariable:`
+The following test illustrates the behavior of this primitive `offsetFromClassOfInstanceVariable:` (It could have been named `classOffsetForIV:`)

 ```
 ObjTest >> testIVOffset
-   "(self  selector: #testIVOffset) run"
+   self

-   self assert: (pointClass offsetFromClassOfInstanceVariable: #x) equals: 2.
+   	assert: (pointClass offsetFromClassOfInstanceVariable: #x)
+   	equals: 2.
+   self
-   self assert: (pointClass offsetFromClassOfInstanceVariable: #lulu) equals: 0
+   	assert: (pointClass offsetFromClassOfInstanceVariable: #lulu)
+   	equals: 0
 ```

 #### Your job.

-In the protocol `'iv management'` define a method called `offsetFromClassOfInstanceVariable: aSymbol` that returns the offset of the instance variable represented by the symbol given by the parameter.
-It returns 0 if the variable is not defined.
-Look at the tests `#testIVOffset` of the class `ObjTest`.
+In the protocol `'iv management'` define a method called `offsetFromClassOfInstanceVariable: aSymbol`  Look at the tests `#testIVOffset` of the class `ObjTest`.
+Make sure that you execute the test method: `testIVOffset`.

 Hints: Use the Pharo method `indexOf:`.
 Pay attention that such a primitive is applied to an objClass as shown in the test.

-Make sure that you execute the test method: `testIVOffset`

 ![Instance variable offset asked to the instance itself.](figures/offsetFromObject.pdf width=60&label=fig:offset3)

-#### A second simple method.
+#### Two simple methods.
+Now that we know from the class the offset for a given instance variables, we can define a primitive that performs a similar behavior but that is sent to an instance and not a class.
+Using it we can easily get access to the value of an instance variable of an instance.

-The following test illustrates the expected behavior
+The following test illustrates the expected behavior:

 ```
 ObjTest >> testIVOffsetAndValue

-   "(self  selector: #testIVOffsetAndValue) run"
+   self

-   self assert: (aPoint offsetFromObjectOfInstanceVariable: #x) equals: 2.
+   	assert: (aPoint offsetFromObjectOfInstanceVariable: #x)
+	equals: 2.
+   self
-   self assert: (aPoint valueOfInstanceVariable: #x) equals: 10
+   	assert: (aPoint valueOfInstanceVariable: #x)
+	equals: 10
 ```